Top 25 Senior Picture Ideas

 Last, but certainly not least, doorways can make great props for senior pictures.
 Vintage doors, glass doors, oak doors, and even stage doors can make great locations.

-If you made it this far, I would love to hear about about own ideas for graduation photos to capture senior pictures for your final year!
+If you made it this far, I would love to hear about about own ideas for graduation photos to capture senior pictures for your final year in Detroit to Ann Arbor and everywhere in between!
 Go ahead and leave a comment below with your favorites ideas.
 Better yet, feel free to contact me online or call 313-883-9500 to discuss your own ideas for a senior pictures session or my availability.

 Leave a Reply